 China condemns US ‘cyber theft’

-The US government has committed large-scale “cyber theft” against Japan and other countries in Asia, the Chinese Foreign Ministry said, urging Washington to halt its deployment of “cyber forces” around the globe.
+The US government has committed large-scale “cyber theft” against Japan and other countries in Asia, the Chinese Foreign Ministry has claimed while urging Washington to halt its deployment of “cyber forces” around the globe.

-Speaking on Thursday, the ministry said US military and intelligence agencies have built up hacking capabilities in allied nations under the guise of “capacity-building cooperation,” but have instead used that presence to “infiltrate these countries’ cyber systems.”
+Speaking on Thursday, the ministry said US military and intelligence agencies have built up hacking capabilities in allied nations under the guise of “capacity-building cooperations,” but have instead used that presence to “infiltrate these countries’ cyber systems.”

 Washington has carried out “large-scale, systematic and indiscriminate cyber theft against other countries in the world,” Foreign Ministry spokesperson Mao Ning said.
 She added that the Pentagon seeks to use Beijing’s neighbors as a “springboard for the US government's cyber attacks against China without their knowledge.”